ElementsProject/elementsproject.github.io/index.md

 ## Designing, building and operating your own blockchain is easy with Elements.

-Elements is an open source, sidechain-capable blockchain platform.
-Elements provides access to powerful features developed by members of the community, reducing internal development and research costs and enabling you to explore new applications of Blockchain and Sidechain technology.
+Elements is an open source, sidechain-capable blockchain platform, providing access to powerful features developed by members of the community, such as **Confidential Transactions** and **Issued Assets**.

-Launched in June of 2015, Elements allows you to issue multiple different types of assets on a single blockchain, opening up many new use cases for implementation.
+Launched in June of 2015, Elements reduces internal development and research costs and harnesses the very latest blockchain technology, opening up many new use cases for implementation.
 An Elements based blockchain can operate as either a standalone Blockchain or be pegged to another and run as a Sidechain.
-Running Elements as a Sidechain enables assets to be verifiably transferred between two different blockchains.
+Running Elements as a Sidechain enables assets to be verifiably transferred between different blockchains.

-Built upon and extending Bitcoin's codebase, it lets developers familiar with the bitcoind API to quickly and cost-effectively create working blockchains and test proof-of-concept projects.
-This also allows Elements to function as a testbed for changes to the Bitcoin protocol itself.
+Built upon and extending Bitcoin’s codebase, it lets developers familiar with the bitcoind API to quickly and cost-effectively create working blockchains and test proof-of-concept projects.
+Being built on the Bitcoin codebase also allows Elements to function as a testbed for changes to the Bitcoin protocol itself.

 An example of an Elements based sidechain in production use is Blockstream's Liquid.

-#### If you are developer, you might find it easier to start with the [Elements Code Tutorial]({{ site.url }}/elements-code-tutorial), which will explain the key features of Elements and show you how to use them.
+#### If you are developer, you might find it easier to start with the [Elements Code Tutorial]({{ site.url }}/elements-code-tutorial), which explains the key features of Elements and shows how to use them.

 * * *